voxel51/fiftyone/docs/source/user_guide/app.rst

 The video visualizer offers all of the same functionality as the image visualizer, as well as some convenient actions and shortcuts for navigating through a video.
 The spacebar pauses and plays the video, and `0`, `1`,... `9` are shortcuts to seek to  0%, 10%,...
-90% of the video. `>`
+90% of the video.
+When the video is paused, `>` and `<` are available shortcuts for seeking to the next and previous frame, respectively.

 All of the same options in the image settings are available in video, as well as the `Use frame number` option to show frame stamp instead of the time stamp.
+Th default setting for `Use frame number` can also configured in the :ref:`App config <app-config>`.

-Playback rate and volume are available in the video controls HUD to right of the play/pause button.
+Playback rate and volume are also available in the video controls HUD to right of the play/pause button.
 Clicking on one of the icons resets the setting to the default.
 And when hovering, a slider appears to adjust the setting manually.

 .. note::